Lichfield Cathedral: Lay vicars choral and choristers

 The Choir has six lay vicars choral on staff and in 2021 reduced the full time equivalents from 9 to 6.
 In the front rows Lichfield has 18 boy choristers and up to 18 girl choristers.
 There are also sixth-form choral scholarships available.

+Bells

+Following a fire, in 1477 Dean Thomas Heywood presented the Jesus Bell, which was cast in London.
+This bell was destroyed during the English Civil War.
+In 1670 Bishop John Hacket instigated the provision of six bells, but the installation took time and only the tenor had been installed at the time of his death.
+The total weight of the six bells was 13,200 cwt.
+In 1687 a subscription was raised to have them recast and the number increased to ten.
+The cathedral entered into an agreement with Henry Bagley of Northamptonshire with a completion date of 1691.
+The entire peel then weighted 14,900 cwt.
+Three of these bells were later re-cast by Rudhall of Gloucester, and Mears of London.

+The ten bells were recast in 1947 by John Taylor of Loughborough, the expense being borne by the Freemasons of Staffordshire.
+The tenor weight is 3537 lb.

 Clock

 A clock was installed in 1891 by J. B. Joyce & Co of Whitchurch.
 It struck the hour on the tenor bell and the Cambridge quarters on the 1, 2, 3 and 6 bells.
 The horizontal frame was of cast iron 6 ft long, 1 ft 9 in wide and 1 ft in depth.
 The main wheels of the quarter and striking trains were 18 in in diameter.
 The mechanism was regulated by Lord Grimethorpe’s gravity escapement.
 The pendulum obviated the effects of thermal expansion by being constructed of zinc and iron The pendulum beat was 1¼ seconds with a bob weight of 2 cwt.
 The time was shown on a dial in the belfry, and another in an ornamental case in the south aisle of the nave.

-A few weeks after its installation, Lord Grimethorpe was inspecting it when the cathedral was struck by lightening.
+A few weeks after its installation, Lord Grimethorpe was inspecting it when the cathedral was struck by lightning.